 There are many factors that should be considered when deciding to move to a long-term care setting.

 These resources can help walk you through the process.

 How to find a care facility

 Choosing the right care facility can be challenging.
 There are a variety of options, from attending an adult day care center that will provide care only during the day to residing in a skilled nursing facility with available 24-hour medical staff.
-The type of facility to choose is based upon many considerations, including the level of care needed by the person with dementia.
+The type of facility to choose is based on many considerations, including the level of care needed.

 Residential care options

 - Consumer Guide: Finding and Choosing a Community-Based Residential Facility